Illuminating the Three Dogmas of Reinforcement Learning under Evolutionary Light: Adaptation as Novelty Search

-Despite the salient association between the concept of adaptation and evolution, \cite{Abel2024-qj} do not draw on any insights from evolutionary theory to motivate their adaptation-rather-than-search thesis.
-By the same token, it is important to highlight right away that the idea of ``search'' as a metaphor for learning is commonly applied to evolutionary dynamics as well.
-This then begs the question, does evolutionary adaptation actually offer any unique insights to learning that are missed by the ``search'' metaphor?
+It is famously said that ``nothing in biology makes sense except in the light of evolution'' \citep{Dobzhansky1973-sa}.
+Yet evolutionary adaptation is often misconstrued as mere fitness optimization.
+Simon warns us against this conflation:

+\begin{quote} ``...however adaptive the behavior of organisms in learning and choice situations, this adaptiveness falls far short of the ideal of `maximizing' postulated in economic theory.
+Evidently, organisms adapt well enough to `satisfice'; they do not, in general, `optimize.'\,'' \citep{Simon1956-tg} \end{quote}

+\cite{Abel2024-qj} offer ``adaptation'' as an alternative metaphor to ``search,'' but do not provide a concrete definition of what adaptation entails.
+Simon's notion of adaptation---satisficing rather than optimizing---operationalized by work in open-ended novelty search \citep{Lehman2011-ms, Pugh2016-qh}, offers exactly such a definition.
+In this section, we draw on this body of work to articulate what evolutionary adaptation offers to learning that the ``search'' metaphor misses.

-The distinction between ``adaptation'' and ``search'' highlighted by \cite{Abel2024-qj}, centers around the issue of convergence to a unique solution.
-This view is certainly consistent with the evolutionary view of adaptation where many diverse \textit{satisficing}\footnote{The verb, ``to satisfice'' was coined in an influential paper by Herbert Simon \citep{Simon1956-tg} with explicit reference to biological adaptation: ``however adaptive the behavior of organisms in learning and choice situations, this adaptiveness falls far short of the ideal of "maximizing" postulated in economic theory.''
-This specific reference to postulates of economic theory also foreshadows our discussion on T3 in section \ref{T3}, where we offer an evolutionary solution for solving goal-directed problems that do not satisfy these axioms.} ``solutions'' to the same ``problem'' (e.g., flight) are often discovered by evolution.
-However, the important insight that is offered by an evolutionary account is that adaptation is driven by an open-ended ``search'' that complements (if not entirely abandons) objective-oriented search for fitness or ``quality'' with a concurrent ``search'' for novelty or ``diversity'' \citep{Pugh2016-qh, Lehman2011-ms}.
-A common point of contention with this view is that instead of ``abandoning objectives'' novelty-search merely re-defines the objective to be ``diversity''.
-However, the ``Quality-Diversity'' (QD) family of algorithms \citep{Brant2017-er, Brant2020-lh, Mouret2015-jc} address this complaint on two fronts: 1) they do not ``select'' for novelty or diversity in the same sense that fitness or quality is subject to selection pressure, and 2) the selection for higher quality (fitness) candidates is not directed towards a known objective in the same way a gradient leads search in an optimization process.
+The distinction highlighted by \cite{Abel2024-qj} centers on the issue of convergence to a unique solution.
+This is certainly consistent with the evolutionary view, where many diverse satisficing ``solutions'' to the same ``problem'' (e.g., flight) are often discovered.
+However, the important insight offered by an evolutionary account is that adaptation is driven by \textit{two complementary engines}: objective-oriented optimization of fitness or ``quality,'' and a concurrent non-objective exploration for novelty or ``diversity'' \citep{Pugh2016-qh, Lehman2011-ms}.
+The first engine---fitness-driven optimization---is well understood and routinely the sole focus of attention.
+The second---open-ended diversity generation---is the one that the optimization metaphor misses entirely.